 - Run your finger through the drop and if it forms a crinkle and is tacky it’s ready.

 - If not boil for another minute and retest until ready.

-- Skim any scum off the top with a spoon and add a knob of butter to disperse any remaining scum if you wish.
+- Skim any scum off the top with a spoon and add a small knob of butter to disperse any remaining scum if you wish.

 - Ladle into a small sterilised jar (yield 210 ml) (see notes below) and seal with lid immediately.
 You can alternatively use a sterilised glass with a wax paper disc, leave to cool and then put cellophane on with a rubber band.

 Sterilise jars by washing in hot soapy water (or take straight from dishwasher), fill with boiling water, empty and then place in oven for 20 minutes at 140°C where you leave them until the jam is ready.
 Washed lids should be sterilised with boiling water and then left to drain.